adobe/acc_docker/README.md

 # Docker Image for Adobe Campaign Classic
-This repository contains Dockerfiles and sample to build your own Docker images for Adobe Campaign Classic.
+Purpose of this project is to allow Adobe Campaign developpers to work without requiring any infrastructure skills to install and configure Campaign.
+This repository contains Dockerfiles and sample scripts to build your own Docker images for Adobe Campaign Classic.

 ## Required files
 This image will need you to download any required [Adobe Campaign Classic](https://www.adobe.com/marketing/campaign.html) commercial software before installation.